top of page

 What is a Codicil?

 In the United Kingdom, a codicil is a legal document that is used to make changes or amendments to an old will.
-A will is a legal document that outlines a person's wishes regarding the distribution of their assets after their death.

 A codicil is a supplementary document that is used when the testator (the person making the will) wants to make minor changes to their will without having to write a new will.
 It is often used to add or remove specific bequests, change the appointment of executors, or modify other provisions of the old will.

-To be valid, a codicil must meet certain requirements, for example, including being in writing, signed by the testator, and witnessed by two independent witnesses.
+For example, including being in writing, signed by the testator, and witnessed by two independent witnesses.
 It should also clearly refer to the original will and specify the changes being made.

-However, it is important to note that while codicils have traditionally been used to make changes to wills, modern practice often favors creating a new will altogether when a major change needed.
+However, it is important to note that while codicils have traditionally been used to make changes to wills, modern practice often favours creating a new will altogether when a major change needed.

 This is because multiple codicils can become complicated to review and interpret and may lead to potential disputes.
+Creating a new will allows for a clearer and more comprehensive expression of the testator's intentions.
 If you are considering making changes to your will or writing a new will altogether, it is recommended to consult with a qualified legal professional who can provide guidance and ensure that your wishes are properly documented and legally binding.

 So should I use a Codicil or simply write a New Will?

 Life has a habit of throwing curveballs, and as your circumstances change, you may wish to amend or update your Will with either an addition or supplement that explains, modifies, or revokes a Will or a section of one.
 The advantage of preparing a Codicil is that it avoids updating or creating a new Will from scratch, which is often the cheaper option.
-However, a Codicil is by its very nature, an additional document to your existing Will.
-Possibly, the Codicil could be lost or overlooked by your executors unless it is safely stored with your Will in a secure place.
-For this reason, Codicils are sometimes preferred for minor amendments rather than significant changes where it would be more appropriate to create a new Will.

 Circumstances where a Codicil may be added to your Will